openqasm/openqasm/source/language/openpulse.rst

 for more details).

 Note that this proposal fully supports and specifies scheduling when resources map to the qubits specified within the defcal.
-It is however possible for pulse-level resources to manipulate qubits that are not specified in the ``defcal``'s signature.
+However, it is possible for pulse-level resources to manipulate qubits that are not specified in the ``defcal``'s signature.
 As a future extension the language may support conveying to the scheduling layer which resources are acted upon by a ``defcal``  such that the scheduler may faithfully schedule the target program to hardware resources.